 This decision of the pins reflect two interesting aspects: On a personal level, by refusing to follow the prescribed path, the heroine decides to stay a child and favours the state innumerable possibilities.
 Exploring what lies beyond, she leads us deep into the forest.

->

-> On an abstract level, this metaphor of pins and needles relates to how fairy tales are being treated: Like a butterfly collector, Perrault kills the living, ever-evolving oral tale, in order to present it to the reader in a pose he artificially forced upon it: Not only does he appropriate the story, but he coerces the heroine into the corset of his own ideologies.
-Compared to the early variants of the narrative, where the heroine tricks the wolf and escapes with artfulness, together with the help of washerwomen and the forces of nature, Perrault reduces her to a naive girl guilty of her own violation.
+On an abstract level, this metaphor of pins and needles relates to how fairy tales are being treated: Like a butterfly collector, Perrault kills the living, ever-evolving oral tale, to present it to the reader in a pose he artificially forced upon it: He coerces the heroine into the corset of his ideologies.
+Compared to the early variants of the narrative, where the heroine tricks the wolf, Perrault reduces her to a naive girl guilty of her own violation.

->

-> The fairy tale questions authorship: Every form of retelling or reenactment embeds former versions of it, repeats it, alters it, so it will never be original – no authorship can be claimed over it.
+The fairy tale questions authorship: Every form of retelling or reenactment embeds former versions of it, repeats it, alters it, so it will never be original – no authorship can be claimed over it.
 The fairy tale gives birth to itself.

->

-> Therefore I work with my friends, my family, my own body.
-Like children, we create our fantasy world together that enables us to talk about the ineffable.
+Therefore I work with my friends, my family, my own body.
 It is a dreamlike state, where logic does not apply anymore and time works differently.
 The preconscious mind draws connections, develops a narrative I wasn’t aware of and finds analogies between this universe and reality, stitching these worlds together.

->

-> The tale develops, slowly, growing with each iteration, like a living creature.
+The tale develops, slowly, growing with each iteration, like a living creature.

 Translating a physical experience into the virtual space is in my eyes neither possible nor sensible.
 Referencing a non-existent physical space only adds a layer of translation and increases the feeling of alienation for the viewer.